He korero whakarapopoto

 Attitudes to the bush

-The ancestors of Māori were coastal dwellers from the Pacific Islands.
-Māori tribes never lived within the forest, but they used the plants for food, medicines and other uses, and hunted the birds.
+The ancestors of Māori were coastal dwellers from small Pacific islands.
+Māori tribes did not live within the forest, but they used the plants for food, medicine and other resources, and hunted the birds.
 They believed the bush was the home of gods and spirits.

 European settlers found the bush very hard to travel through.
 For some it was gloomy and frightening.
 Vast areas of the bush were cleared to create open farmland.

 Later, people appreciated the beauty of the remaining native forests and their unique species.
-A network of tracks has made it easier to walk there, and thousands of tourists visit every year.
+A network of tracks made it easier to walk there, and thousands of tourists visited every year.
 You can experience many things in the bush – from getting lost to chasing a possum!